+So you’ve grown a great crop, but once it comes time to pick those tiny cabbages off of the little tree, you’re probably wondering exactly how to harvest Brussels sprouts.
 It’s a great reward to feast on your own homegrown produce long after summer has ended.
-What better way to enjoy a chilly fall evening than a dinner that includes your garden’s goods?
+And what better way to enjoy a chilly fall evening than a dinner that includes your garden’s goods?

 Brussels Sprouts are packed with antioxidants (the cancer-fighting components in foods) and nutrients.
 They’re a cruciferous vegetable, like cabbage, kale, cauliflower and broccoli, and they’re equally versatile and simple to prepare.
 Plus, they’re cute, resembling miniature heads of cabbage.

 Since Brussels sprouts ripen late in the season, they’re the perfect vegetable for fall meals.
 They are hearty and can withstand cooler temperatures than most veggies, and even some frost.

 Harvest the bottom sprouts from stalks first, as they’ll be the ripest, and work your way to the top.
 When ripe, they should be approximately one inch in diameter and have a firm texture.
 With a sharp knife, cut straight across where they join the upright woody stem.
 Most plants will produce 20 to 40 sprouts and will grow 2 feet tall or more.